useblacksmith/stickydisk/README.md

-# Delete Blacksmith Cache Action
+# Blacksmith Cache Delete Action

 A GitHub Action to delete caches from Blacksmith's cache storage.
 This action allows you to delete either a specific cache version or all versions of a cache key.
+This action only works Blacksmith runners.

 ## Usage